jtlicardo/process-visualizer/README.md

 # Process visualizer

-This is an application that aims to convert textual descriptions of processes into simplified BPMN diagrams using [Graphviz](https://graphviz.org/).
+This is an application that aims to convert textual descriptions of processes into simplified BPMN diagrams.

 The app supports the following BPMN elements: